Benefits of Balance Bikes

 As a parent, you will want to purchase toys for your children that are age-appropriate.
 If you can buy toys that are not only fun but that are also developmentally important, then you are helping a child reach milestones sooner.
 The main benefits of balance bikes are they help develop the balancing skill that is essential to learning to cycle.

-- Balance: The main aim of a balance bike is to teach a child to balance and can be ridden safely from a much younger age than a bike with pedals.
-With two feet on the ground, and a handlebar to hold onto, they can start to learn to balance by simply walking it along.
+- Balance: The main aim of a balance bike is to teach balance first.
+They can be ridden safely from a much younger age than a bike with pedals and most children start around 18 months.
+With two feet on the ground and a handlebar to hold onto, they can start to learn to balance by simply walking it along.
 Likewise, pedal bikes are too big and heavy for toddlers.
 They need to be simple.
 Bikes fitted with brakes and pedals, make things too complicated for young children to handle straight away and they get frustrated.
 The older the child the more features you can introduce.
-Such as considering a balance bike you add pedals to for children aged 3 years plus.
+Such as considering a convertible balance bike you add pedals for children aged 3 years plus.

 - Development Skills: Balance bikes offer a lot of developmental benefits.
 Using one improves motor skills, such as teaching kids how to turn corners.
 They also start to understand depth perception and three-dimensional awareness, as they learn to deal with minor obstacles.
 Gross motor skills improve.
 Playing games on balance bikes speed this process up by making it more fun.